 Scooter/Motorcycle FAQs: The Sequel

-Question: I’m concerned about the safety of my vehicle, but I’ve heard there’s going to be locking devices installed on some of the pilot program parking units before the full program rolls out.
-Can you tell me the locations and how many will be installed in this pilot program?
+Question: I’m concerned about the safety of my vehicle, but I’ve heard there’s going to be locking devices installed on some corrals.
+Can you tell me the locations and how many will be installed?

 Answer: Poles (locking mechanisms) have been installed in the following zones: